castellanos70/PrimeFactorAttack/README.md

     The colors must stand out form the background and the numbers on the blocks must be clearly readable.

 2) Add background images to levels past 3.
+AYeong : I will add background images to level 1,2,3 differently.

 3) Greatly improve transition screens.